 Business investment in California using tax-exempt bonds has declined since the 2008 economic downturn.
 However, as 2017 came to a close and federal tax reform threatened to take away Private Activity Bonds (PABs), CPCFA saw a resurgence in the number of applicants desiring to close transactions before the December 31, 2017 deadline.
-Commencing January 1, 2018, the California Debt Limit Allocation Committee (CDLAC) opted not to award either 2017 Carryforward Allocation or 2018 Allocation directly to CPCFA but rather set aside \$459 million in Allocation for CPCFA Exempt Facility projects.
+Commencing January 1, 2018, the California Debt Limit Allocation Committee (CDLAC) opted not to award either 2017 Carryforward Allocation or 2018 Allocation directly to CPCFA but rather set aside \$459 million in Allocation for Exempt Facility projects.
 As a result, the Exempt Facility applicants adhered to a two-step process of obtaining CPCFA Final Resolution Approval and then also applying to CDLAC for Allocation approval.
-However, at its July 17, 2019 Board meeting, the CDLAC Board awarded CPCFA 2018 Carryforward Allocation in the amount of \$124,350,000.
-This action meant that once again CPCFA could sub-allocate 2018 Carryforward Volume Cap Allocation to its Exempt Facility projects as necessary and effectively reinstated the one-stop-shop that CPCFA and its applicants had previously benefited from prior to Calendar Year 2017.
+However, at its July 17, 2019, Board meeting, the CDLAC Board awarded CPCFA 2018 Carryforward Allocation in the amount of \$124,350,000.
+This action meant that once again CPCFA could sub-allocate the 2018 Carryforward Volume Cap Allocation to its Exempt Facility projects as necessary and effectively reinstated the one-stop-shop that CPCFA and its applicants had previously benefited from prior to Calendar Year 2017.
+However, this change was short-lived and CPCFA did not receive Carryforward Allocation by CDLAC in calendar years 2020 or 2021.

-As of June 1, 2020, CPCFA has approximately \$53 million in 2018 Carryforward Allocation remaining to sub-allocate for exempt facility projects until the December 31, 2021 expiration date or until the amount is exhausted, whichever comes first.
-CPCFA has seen an increase in the number of projects having both new money and refunding components during fiscal years 2017-2018 and 2018-2019, which may indicate a positive trend in bond activity and the possibility that more companies will to refund previously issued bonds to save money.
+As of June 1, 2021, CPCFA exhausted all of the 2018 Carryforward Allocation.
+CPCFA has seen an increase in the number of projects having both new money and refunding components during fiscal years 2018-2019 and 2019-2020, which may indicate a positive trend in bond activity and the possibility that more companies will refund previously issued bonds to save money.

-As of June 1, 2020 the SBAF fund currently has a balance of approximately \$14.4 million.
+As of June 1, 2021 the SBAF fund currently has a balance of approximately \$14.39 million.
 CPCFA implemented a temporary full SBAF fee waiver from April 23, 2013 through December 31, 2016, for large businesses.
 Then, from January 1, 2017 to June 30, 2017, CPCFA waived half of the SBAF fee for large businesses.
-On July 1, 2017, CPCFA once again required large businesses to pay the full fees into the SBAF fund to benefit small businesses.
-This did not affect the SBAF assistance given to small businesses.
-CPCFA staff anticipated that the temporary fee waiver would entice large businesses to issue PABs by noticeably reducing a portion of the cost of issuance and served as an incentive for national companies to focus investment in California while keeping their overall fees lower.
+On July 1, 2017, CPCFA once again required large-business borrowers to pay the full fees into the SBAF fund to benefit small businesses.
+This did not affect the SBAF assistance given to small businesses to issue PABs by noticeably reducing a portion of the cost of issuance and served as an incentive for national companies to focus investment in California while keeping their overall fees lower.